 The first year of the BSc program consists of general education foundation courses.
 All BSc students must continuously enroll in the English and Mathematics courses until all required courses are completed with a passing grade.

-Fall Semester Academic Reading and Writing I 3 Spring Semester English Listening and Note Taking 3 GEN1100 Academic Speaking 3 Academic Reading and Writing II 3 History of Kazakhstan 3 Business Computer Applications 3 GEN1201 Mathematics for Business and 3 GEN2402 Business Statistical Analysis 3 Economics 3 KAZ Kazakh 3 KAZ Kazakh 15 Total 15 Total
+I st Year Fall Semester

+GEN1120 Academic Reading and Writing I 3

+GEN1100 Academic Speaking 3

+GEN1000 History of Kazakhstan 3

+GEN1201 Mathematics for Business and 3

+Economics

+KAZ Kazakh 3

+Total 15